Syndicode

 Technical considerations

-You have to rebuild your product to make it suitable for the cloud.
+You’ll probably need to refactor or rebuild parts of your app to make it cloud-ready.
 Here is how to build a SaaS product from an on-premises one:

 Not sure how to approach cloud migration?